theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 ### A look at who's preparing

-The National Institute of Science and Technology (NIST), along with Cloudflare, Google, and others are preparing in advance[^PREPARE] for this inevitability.
+[NIST has initiated a process to solicit, evaluate, and standardize one or more quantum-resistant public-key cryptographic algorithms](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization), and has put out a [recommendation for Stateful hash-based signature schemes](https://csrc.nist.gov/publications/detail/sp/800-208/final), including [XMSS](https://datatracker.ietf.org/doc/html/rfc8391), which is what Quantum Resistant Ledger uses.

-**Yes**, banks are preparing as well[^BANKS].
+Other organisations preparing for the quantum threat includes Cloudflare, Google, and others[^PREPARE].
+Banks fully realise what's on the line and are preparing as well[^BANKS].

 ### When will quantum computers be an immediate threat?